 With this recipe, you don’t need to worry about overcooking the rhubarb – the more disentegrated, the better.
 Also, if you have some raw buckwheat, toast it slightly and sprinkle on top, it will add a noticable crunch and will enhance your sensory experience.

-- While rhubarb is cooking toast cardamon seeds.
-If you have cardamon pods crush them, and use the seeds inside.* When you start smelling the seeds, take them off the heat and grind with a pestle and mortar, or a coffee grinder if you’ve got one.
-Otherwise, just use ground cardamon.
+While rhubarb is cooking toast cardamon seeds.
+If you have cardamon pods crush them and use the seeds inside.* When you start smelling the seeds. take them off the heat and hrind with a pestle and mortar, or a coffee grinding machine.
+Otherwise just use ground cardamon.

-- Once rhubarb has cooked, taste a bit of the compote and see if it needs more sweetening.
+Once rhubarb has cooked, taste a bit of compote and see if it needs more sweetening.
 You can add more sugar or honey and leave it for another minute or two.

-- Pour the compote in a bowl and top with cardamon.
+Pour a compote in a serving bowl and top with cardamon.

 I love having rhubarb compote warm or cold, for breakfast or as a desert.
 It goes well with yoghurt, mixed in with porridge, or granola.
 Enjoy and let me know in the comments bellow if you give it a go.